Welcome to Holsworthy C of E Primary School's Web Site!

 Friends of Holsworthy Primary

-The new committee members of the Friends of Holsworthy Primary School were elected as follows:
+The committee members of the Friends of Holsworthy Primary School are as follows:

 - Treasurer - Edwina Williams